ibm-cloud-docs/log-analysis/config_agent_kube_cluster.md

 Create a Kubernetes daemonset to deploy the LogDNA agent on every worker node of your Kubernetes cluster.

-The LogDNA agent collects logs with the extension `*.log` and extensionsless files that are stored in the `/var/log` directory of your pod.
+The LogDNA agent collects STDOUT, STDERR, logs with the extension `*.log`, and extensionsless files that are stored in the `/var/log` directory of your pod.
 By default, logs are collected from all namespaces, including `kube-system`, and automatically forwarded to the {{site.data.keyword.la_full_notm}} service.

+### LogDNA agent V1
+{: #config_agent_kube_cluster_step4_V1}

-Choose one of the following commands:
+Choose one of the following commands to install and configure the LogDNA agent version 1:

 | Location                  | Command (By using public endpoints)               |
 |--------------------------|----------------------------------------------------|